 It got to the point where Christine, still living at home with her husband, could no longer move throughout their big, beautiful home.
-This broke both Christine’s and Henry’s hearts.
+This broke both their hearts.
 Christine has a large bedroom with bright windows which she loved dearly.
 Henry knew he wanted to give his wife what joy was possible and they both wanted Christine to stay in her home as long as possible.
-After much thought, he decided he would spend some of his life savings on a medical chair to get Christine up the stairs.
+After much thought, he decided he would spend some of his life savings on a medical chair to get Christine upstairs.

 The couple’s daughter Brigid, a registered Physical Therapist, tried padding her mother’s chair with pillows to keep her upright and comfortable, but worried that this was not a safe or comfortable seating option for her mother.

 That’s when Henry started looking online for a chair for his wife.
 He found Seating Matters on the internet and called the American office.
 He spoke with Seating Specialist Danny, who, based on Christine’s seating needs, suggested a chair for her comfort and postural support: the Sorrento.

 Henry was at first a little taken aback by the price and decided to look around first.

 “I had already decided to buy a lift for the stairs, so I took a look at some similar products first”, he tells us.
 “It was clear that nothing else came anywhere close to what you could give Christine.”

 After taking some time to think, Henry had an idea.
 He knew that his wife loved her room, but he knew it was more important to have Christine be safe and pain free.
 After talking to the team at Seating Matters, he felt confident that the Sorrento could accomplish this.
 Brigid, with her clinical knowledge, agreed wholeheartedly.
 Henry made the decision to move his and Christine’s bedroom downstairs for better mobility.
 Not only would this be a safer option, he knew this would keep the love of his life at home with him longer.